 FoodShare’s School Grown is a schoolyard farming project that employs students in running urban market gardens.
-This innovative project is a part of FoodShare’s Field to Table Schools program, a multi-faceted approach to school food, leading a movement of change in the way children and youth eat, grow and learn.
+This innovative project is a part of FoodShare’s Field to Table Schools program, leading a movement of change in the way children and youth eat, grow and learn.

 East Lynn Park Farmers Market

 Thursdays from 3-7pm

 Donate To School Grown:

 For more photos from the program, visit our blog post here.

 Celebrate 30 years of FoodShare at the Eastdale C.I.
 School Grown Rooftop Open House on October 7thMore Details »

 Give your garden the best possible start in 2016!
 Learn what to do to clean up your garden and prepare it for the next season so that you can hit the ground running in the spring.More Details »

 Earn the envy of your friends and neighbours as you continue to harvest fresh vegetables from your garden even when there is snow on the ground!
 In this workshop you will learn inexpensive ways to keep your garden productive longer, and to get a head start in the spring.